Aventura (band): Inmortal Tour (2019–2021)

 On April 1, 2019, the group posted an image on their Instagram account teasing a new Aventura single called "Inmortal" slated to be released at 9PM, captioning it "#UTOPIA".
-At 9PM, Romeo uploaded a video saying that their new song would not be released at 9PM after all, and that it was intended to be an April Fool's joke which led the fans to become upset and lash out on social media.
-The following day, however, the group apologized and announced that the April Fool's joke was not the song, but was the release date.
+At 9PM, Romeo uploaded a video saying that their new song would not be released at 9PM after all, and that it was intended to be an April Fools joke which led fans to become upset and lash out on social media.
+The following day, however, the group apologized and announced that the April Fools joke was not the song, but was the release date.
 They then previewed the new single "Inmortal" and its music video, stating that it was being released on April 5, as a part of Romeo's fourth studio and first collaboration album, Utopia.
 Eventually, the song was released on that date and it is their first single since 2010.
-It debuted at 95 on the Billboard Hot 100, and at number 5 on the Billboard Hot Latin Songs chart.
-It also peaked at number 1 on both the Latin and Tropical Airplay Billboard charts.
-On April 25, 2019, they performed the single live at the 2019 Billboard Latin Music Awards, alongside Raulin Rodriguez who performed "La Demanda" with Romeo prior to the other members apprearing on stage.
+It debuted at No. 95 on the Billboard Hot 100, and at number 5 on the Billboard Hot Latin Songs chart.
+It also peaked at number one on both the Latin and Tropical Airplay charts.
+On April 25, 2019, they performed the single live at the 2019 Billboard Latin Music Awards, alongside Raulin Rodriguez who performed "La Demanda" with Romeo prior to the other members appearing on stage.
 That same night, Aventura won an award for Tropical Duo/Group of the Year.